-While it is safe for healthy adults to eat eggs that are raw or lightly-cooked, these can cause food poisoning in babies, toddlers, pregnant women or people who are unwell.
+It is safe for healthy adults to eat raw or lightly-cooked eggs, but these can cause food poisoning in vulnerable groups.

-Eggs that have not been cooked thoroughly can contain harmful bacteria, which can make these groups of people seriously ill from food poisoning.
-If you are cooking eggs for anyone in these groups, make sure that they are cooked thoroughly until the yolk is solid as this will kill any bacteria.
+Eggs that have not been cooked thoroughly can contain harmful bacteria, which can make babies, toddlers, people who are unwell or pregnant women seriously ill from food poisoning.
+If you are cooking eggs for anyone in these groups, make sure that they are cooked thoroughly - until the yolk is solid - as this will kill any bacteria.

 You should also avoid giving people in these groups any food containing raw or lightly cooked egg, such as: